fhiso/sources-and-citations/rdfa-bindings.md

 the first and every subsequent odd token must be an `NCName` followed by a colon; the second and every subsequent even token must be an IRI.
 The `NCName` is the *prefix* and the IRI is its *prefix mapping*.
-The mapping applies to the element where it is specifide and to all elements in its content unless overridden.
+The mapping applies to the element where it is specified and to all elements in its content unless overridden.

 {.example ...}  The following is an example of a well-formed `prefix`